albrateanu/albrateanu/README.md

 ### Alexandru Brateanu

+Interested in Image Processing, Computer Vision.

+Second-year CS Undergraduate at University of Manchester.

 <!--
 **albrateanu/albrateanu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.